voyeg3r/dotfaster/vim/wiki/awk.md

     cat -n /etc/passwd | awk 'NR != 1 {print $0}'

+### Registers separated by blank lines

+Let's say you have a file like this:

+    HostName: Empresa1-AD1
+    TaskName: Veracid
+    Last Result: 1
+    Start Time: 07:00:00
+    Start Date: 18/12/2011
+    Power Management: No Start On Batteries, Stop On Battery Mode

+    HostName: Empresa2-AD1
+    TaskName: Veracid-01
+    Last Result: 0
+    Start Time: 08:00:00
+    Start Date: 18/12/2011
+    Power Management: No Start On Batteries, Stop On Battery Mode

+    HostName: Empresa1-AD2
+    TaskName: Veracid-02
+    Last Result: 01d
+    Start Time: 18:00:00
+    Start Date: 17/11/2011
+    Power Management: No Start On Batteries, Stop On Battery Mode

+And you want to print all registers in wich the field "Last Result" does not end with zero

+The solution is:

+    awk 'BEGIN {RS="";FS="\n"} {if ($3 ~ /[^0]$/) print $0,"\n"}' teste.txt

 ### convert DOS file to Unix file

     To use awk to convert a Windows file to Unix, enter: